 This reduces the likelihood of unnecessary rebalancing but does nothing to negate the adverse effects of rebalancing.

 At M1 Finance, we’ve transformed the process of rebalancing entirely, to reduce not only time spent rebalancing but also to reduce costs and allow you to rebalance more efficiently, so your portfolio is always on track.
-We call this type of automatic rebalancing, Dynamic Rebalancing.
+Rather than automatic rebalancing, we call this Dynamic Rebalancing, and it is seamlessly woven into M1’s intelligent automation.

 Rather than setting a schedule for rebalancing, M1 intelligently and automatically rebalances your portfolio little by little as you deposit and withdraw cash from your portfolio.
 So if one of your securities is underweight in relation to your target, more money will flow into that asset when you make a deposit.

 The result?
 Not only do you skip manually calculating and placing trades, but you also avoid the tax consequences of selling.
-By consistently funding your account, your portfolio stays in balance with just purchases.
+Every time you invest, you’re also balancing out your portfolio and bringing each investment closer to its target.
 And because rebalancing happens little by little with each deposit and withdrawal, your risk exposure stays more consistent over time, so you’re always invested exactly how you want.

-That still leaves one key disadvantage to rebalancing, right?
-Aren’t you still paying commissions to place trades, even if these trades are taking place automatically?
+Another key difference?
+Manual and automatic rebalancing also tend to cost investors, who pay commissions to place trades, even if these trades are taking place automatically.

-Not exactly.
-And by not exactly, we mean not at all.
-Because M1 charges no commissions or management fees, all this automatic rebalancing takes place completely for free on the platform.
+M1, on the other hand, charges no commissions or management fees, so Dynamic Rebalancing takes place completely for free on the platform.
 That means you enjoy all of the benefits of automatic rebalancing, and none of the drawbacks (save for taxes you’d be paying to deposit money and buy shares, anyway).
 Your portfolio risk-reward profile stays on target, and you stay on track to meet your financial goals while saving time and money.